SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 You can go ahead and preview the component in the Gem Builder now to see how it looks.
 You can modify the properties and then save it to preview the generated Spark code which will eventually run on your cluster.

-## DataSources Gems
+## Source/Target Gems

-DataSource Gems (also referred to as Source/Target Gems) are Gems that you use to read/write your Datasets into DataFrames.
+Source/Target Gems are Gems that you use to read/write your Datasets into DataFrames.
 There are certain differences between how you define a Source/Target Gem and a Transformation Gem.
 For example, a Source/Target Gem will have two `dialog` and two `apply` functions each for Source and Target respectively.
 Let's look at them with an example

 ````mdx-code-block
 <Tabs>